Voltage: 220V, Frequency: 50Hz

 .
 Most banks and public offices are usually only closed on New Year's Eve and New Year's Day.

 Health & Fitness

-Some of the diseases known to exist in Laos include hepatitis A and B, typhoid, tuberculosis, dengue, malaria, Japanese encephalitis, diphtheria, tetanus, polio, rabies and HIV/AIDS.
+Travellers to Indochina should take precautions as they would elsewhere in Asia.
+In remote areas medical facilities can be particularly basic.
+Some of the diseases known to exist in Indochina include malaria, hepatitis A & B, typhoid, tuberculosis, Japanese encephalitis, dengue fever, diphtheria, tetanus, polio, rabies and HIV/ AIDS.
 We recommend you take adequate preventative measures to minimise your risk of exposure to these health risks.

-We strongly recommend you consult your preferred doctor for the most up-to-date health advice at least one month prior to travel.
+Travellers on all of Insider Journeys’ Small Group Journeys can easily obtain 30 day tourist visas on arrival in Laos at Vientiane, Luang Prabang Pakse airports.
 The price of a Lao visa varies according to nationality and is 30 USD for holders of Australian and New Zealand passports, 35 USD for holders of USA and UK passports, and 42 USD for holders of Canadian passports.
-For travellers of all nationalities payment should be made in USD cash and a passport photo must be provided.
 Visas cost an extra 1 USD on weekends and public holidays.
+Payment should be made in USD cash and a passport photo must be provided.
+It is your responsibility to ensure all visa and entry requirements are met prior to arrival in Laos, so please confirm in advance that you will be eligible for a visa on arrival.

 Safety and security